How do you differentiate a law firm?

 - Accounting and financial services (52%)

 Peter Drucker says that “the aim of marketing is to make selling superfluous.”
 Based on the high desire to switch, there is an environment of frantic selling because service quality and marketing are obviously not fulfilling their promise.
-In this market it is good to be reminded of “Seven Fundamental Principles” from the book, Management Consulting: A Guide to the Profession:
+It is good to be reminded of “Seven Fundamental Principles” from the book, Management Consulting: A Guide to the Profession:

 - Regard the clients’ needs and requirements as the focal point of all marketing